top of page

 When an object or force is deflected, it is diverted or turned away from its original path or target.
 This can be achieved by creating a barrier, surface, or obstacle that alters the trajectory of the object or force.
 Deflection can occur in various contexts, such as in physics, where a projectile is redirected by a surface, or in interpersonal communication, where someone deflects a question or criticism by shifting the focus or avoiding a direct response.
 It is often employed as a defensive strategy to avoid confrontation, evade responsibility, or protect oneself from harm.
 Overall, to deflect is to cause something to change direction or be redirected, either physically or figuratively, by intercepting its path or altering its course.

-Example sentences of deflect
+Example sentences containing deflect

 1. The shield was able to deflect the incoming arrows.